 Some of you may wish to change them to other applications and work with them.
 This is fine.
 We want you to be able to work and use the forms in the most comfortable format for you and your office.

-you NOT remove the header information that gives the date the form was created or change the formatting of the document(s). (i.e. you may not put the purpose statement in a different location, etc.) This helps us ensure that you are
+that you NOT remove the header information that gives the date the form was created or change the formatting of the document(s). (i.e. you may not put the purpose statement in a different location, etc.) This helps us ensure that

 You will notice several “tables” used within this form.
 When you are working with the form, you can avoid problems with it by doing the following: